TImA97/randfindR/README.md

 ## References

-These indices implemented in this package are based on the following
+The indices implemented in this package are based on the following
 publications:

 Towse, J.N., Neil, D. Analyzing human random generation behavior: A